-The URL-encoded data sends encoded data to the server and uses the same encoding as that of the URL parameters.
-To use it, we need to select the x-www-form-urlencoded tab in the body of their request.
+The URL-encoded data sends encoded data to the server, and uses the same encoding as that of the URL parameters.
+To use it, we need to select the x-www-form-urlencoded tab in the body of the request.
 We need to enter the key-value pairs for sending the request body to the server, and Postman will encode the desired data before sending it.
 Postman encodes both the key and the value.

 This is also known as the default content type.
 All the forms submitted with this content type follow the below encoding pattern:

 - The control names and values are escaped.
 All space characters will be replaced by the ‘+' symbol, and reserved characters follow the RFC 17.38 notations.

 - An equal symbol, ‘=', is used for separating the key and value, and the key/value pairs use ‘&' to be separated from each other.